-The course has plenty of spectacular viewing areas on the beach as well as on the beach path
+The course has plenty of spectacular viewing areas on the beach as well as on the St Kilda Pier.

 Bike Leg – 90 km

-Once participants have collected their bikes in the Transition Area, they run with their bikes towards the Mount Line on Beach Road.
-The out-and-back course starts by heading south for the first of three laps of the 90 km bike course.
+Once participants have collected their bikes in the Transition Area, they run with their bikes towards the Mount Line on Pier Rd.
+Beginning an out-and-back course that starts by heading south for the first of three laps of the 90 km bike course.
 Cyclists head southbound past Sandringham turning at Black Rock, along a fully closed Beach Rd, returning to St Kilda.

 1st and 2nd lap cyclists perform a U-turn in front of the venue & crowd to commence their next lap.
-There will be an aid station on the cycle course that athletes will pass on each lap where full bidons will be available.
 3rd lap cyclists continue when arriving at Catani Gardens and turn left into the Transition Area to dismount.

 PLEASE NOTE: There is a cut-off time of 11:00am for completing the cycle leg.
 Cyclists falling behind this cut-off may be turned around early, but we don’t anticipate this affecting many (if any) riders.